-Everything seems to be getting more expensive (anyone else notices that the student debt is at an all-time high of $1.2 trillion?), so it’s no surprise folks are opting to save on their car insurance by cutting back on their coverage — but are they really saving in the long run?
+Everything seems to be getting more expensive, so it’s no surprise folks are opting to save on their car insurance by cutting back on their coverage — but are they really saving in the long run?

 The short answer: no. The reasons: Cheap car insurance doesn’t always mean great coverage, both in terms of finances and in terms of treatment.

 People who opt for cheaper premiums are more likely to leave their insurers for a company that takes better care of their customers than people who are looking for a cheaper rate, according to the J.D.
 Power 2021 U.S. Insurance Shopping Study.

 The study, which came out in April, revealed that 30 percent of car insurance policyholders shopped for a new provider in 2020.
 Of that 30 percent, “customers who experience a premium increase shop at a rate of 13 percent—less than half the rate of shopping among those who have a poor experience (28%).”

 Could saving money on a monthly, semi-annual, or annual bill be worth more than saving yourself from a headache after an accident?

 If you’ve answered yes, beware that when you pick a cheaper policy, it could potentially (and probably) be lacking in some respect, one that could eventually cost you more money.

 Take, for instance, the deductible which you are required to pay in the event of an accident.
 The folks at carinsurance .com created a hypothetical situation that tested the deductible vs. policy savings for a 35-year-old man driving three different vehicles.